Intimate part: Definition

 The term intimate parts may be construed to mean only the external body parts that are visible when naked, rather than the body parts more commonly referred to.
-For example, when naked, a woman's pudendal cleft is predominantly visible rather than the vagina, and a man's scrotum is visible rather than the testes which are contained within.
+For example, when naked, the female pudendal cleft is predominantly visible rather than the vagina, and the male scrotum is visible rather than the testes which are contained within.

 Variations

 Female breasts are considered as parts that would be covered in most contexts but with a degree of tolerance for toplessness varying in different regions and cultures.
 For example, Dayna Fischtein, Edward Herold and Serge Desmarais (2005) found that acceptance of toplessness in a sample of Canadians varied depending on both personal factors (such as the respondent's gender, age, and religion) and contextual factors (i.e., toplessness in streets, parks, or beaches).

 In some periods of European history, female shoulders and legs may have been considered intimate parts.
 More conservative viewpoints in the West in some contexts still find it appropriate that females should cover their shoulders, particularly when entering a church or other sacred space.

 In Islamic traditions, the definition of awrah is similar to the definition of intimate parts in Western culture.
 The extent of cover for the female body depends upon the situation, but may include the hair, shoulders, and neck in addition to the aforementioned "intimate parts".
 A majority of scholars agree that the entire body except the face and hands should be covered in public and in front of unrelated men.
 The exceptions are the scholars from the Hanafi school of thought, which has the largest number of followers, which agree that the feet are not part of the awrah and therefore may be revealed.
 For males, most scholars regard all parts of the body from the navel to the knees as awrah.